Mahdi-Haqiqat/AI-Research-Agent/README.md

 ---

-## 🔑 Environment Configuration
+## 🔑 API Key

-Create a `.env` file in the root directory:

-OLLAMA_API_KEY=your_api_key_here
-OLLAMA_GPT_MODEL=gpt-oss:20b-cloud
-OLLAMA_MINIMAX_MODEL=minimax-m2.5:cloud

-If `.env` does not exist, the program will prompt you for an API key and create it automatically.

 Get your API key from:
 https://ollama.com/

 ---